jarednjk/rocky-master/README.md

 ### Justification for the App

-The main purpose of creating this front-end landing page is to refresh the old website that is not mobile-responsive. the original website can be found [here](https://www.rockymaster.com.sg/).
+The main purpose of creating this front-end landing page is to refresh the old website that is not mobile-responsive.
+Apart from the main page, we also improved the user experience for the 'Locate Us' page and 'Contact Us' page. the original website can be found [here](https://www.rockymaster.com.sg/).

 ## Technologies Used